andifalk/secure-oauth2-oidc-workshop/lab4/README.md

 This is quite helpful in testing environments, e.g. doing load/performance testing and preventing from load testing the identity server as well.

-In this lab we will not really implement anything but try how to use such static resource server with custom generated JWt tokens.
+In this lab you will not really implement anything yourself but you will see how to use such static resource server with custom generated JWt tokens.

 <u>Note:</u>
-The contents of this lab are build upon the preview of [Spring Security 5.2.0 Milestone 2](https://spring.io/blog/2019/04/16/spring-security-5-2-0-m2-released).
+The contents of this lab are build against the brand new [Spring Security 5.2.0 Release](https://spring.io/blog/2019/10/01/spring-security-5-2-goes-ga).

 ## Lab Contents